mirrorscotty/recipes/Asian/Simple Ramen Noodles.md

 7. Spread flour liberally on surface of a cutting board.
 Place stretched dough on top.
 Fold in half, twice, in same direction, spreading flour on the surface after each fold.
 Spread flour on top.
 8. Begin bringing a pot of water with some salt to a boil.
 9. Cut into thin noodles.
 Toy around with fingers to unfold, or toss around with more flour.
 Careful not to break them.
-10. Sprinkles noodles into the water, a few at a time.
+10. Sprinkle noodles into the water, a few at a time.
     * They will stick if you dump them in.
 11. Mix around with chopsticks.
 If the water is hot enough, they will start to float.
 12. Boil about 3-4 minutes, until they are just soft enough.